metagenomics/metagenomics-tk/docs/modules/qualityControl.md

 `SAMPLE_fastp.json`

-:  Contains quality statistics about the raw reads and the quality controlled reads in json format.
+:  Contains quality statistics about the raw reads and the quality controlled reads in JSON format.

 `SAMPLE_fastp_summary_after.tsv`

-:  Contains quality statistics about the quality controlled reads in tsv format.
+:  Contains quality statistics about the quality controlled reads in TSV format.

 `SAMPLE_fastp_summary_before.tsv`

-:  Contains quality statistics about the raw reads in tsv format.
+:  Contains quality statistics about the raw reads in TSV format.

 `SAMPLE_interleaved.qc.fq.gz`